Sphex pensylvanicus

-Sphex pensylvanicus, the great black wasp, is a species of digger wasp.
+Sphex pensylvanicus, the great black wasp or great black digger wasp, is a species of digger wasp.
 It lives across most of North America and grows to a size of 20–35 mm.
 The larvae feed on living insects that the females paralyze and carry to the underground nest.

 Distribution

 S. pensylvanicus is distributed across most of the contiguous United States and northern Mexico.
 During the late 20th century, its range expanded north to New York and the Canadian provinces of Quebec and Ontario.

 Description

 Sphex pensylvanicus is a large, black wasp, significantly larger than their congener Sphex ichneumoneus (the great golden digger wasp).
 Males are smaller than females, at only 19–28 mm long compared with typical female sizes of 25–34 mm.
 According to John Bartram, "The sting of this Wasp is painful, but does not swell like others".
-As well as being larger than S. ichneumoneus, they are also darker, with smoky wings and an entirely black body, where S. ichneumoneus has yellow wings, red legs, and a partly red abdomen.
+As well as being larger than S. ichneumoneus, they are also darker, with an entirely black body and smoky wings with a blue iridescence, where S. ichneumoneus has yellow wings, red legs, and a partly red abdomen.